Facebook

 Upon winning an award for her role on Days of Our Lives, Arleen Sorkin joked in her acceptance speech, "What I lack in talent, I made up for in accessories."

 Yet the actress certainly has proven her talent to the Batman fans, with no accessories necessary, in providing the iconic voice of Harley Quinn.
-Recently, Ben Yip met with Arleen Sorkin to discuss her connection to the character, her experiences on the show, and her work outside of the Batman world.
+Recently, Ben Wan met with Arleen Sorkin to discuss her connection to the character, her experiences on the show, and her work outside of the Batman world.

 THE ORIGIN OF HARLEY